What is External Cephalic Version (ECV)?

 - The procedure may trigger preterm labor, beginning with your water breaking early (premature rupture of membranes).

 These complications are very rare.
 If any of these should arise, and you do require an emergency C-section, you are in the best possible hands with your doctor and the surgical staff on hand at the hospital.
+A scheduled cesarean section is used to deliver most breech births if a version doesn’t work.

 If you believe you are experiencing symptoms of, or suffering from External Cephalic Version (ECV), or have questions about it, please see your doctor.